Legal Disclaimer: The characters of Xena and

 She made her way along the lighted street that was wet from recent rain, and reflecting the lights like a dull and warped mirror.
 The main streets were thoroughly clogged at this hour, motors buzzing, horns blasting, and the fumes that wafted from the cars' exhausts stinging in Isabelle's nose.

-The writer crossed another traffic light and turned a corner into a narrower, darker and less frequented street that would eventually lead her to the huge apartment building where her flat was.
+She crossed another traffic light and turned a corner into a narrower, darker and less frequented street that would eventually lead her to the huge apartment building where her flat was.
 She passed a group of mean-looking young men leaning casually against one of the buildings.
 Even with the cold, they wore leather vests over bare, generously tattooed skin.
 Isabelle noticed them exchange quick glances, then lazily put themselves into motion, following her.
 Suddenly nervous, she ran a hand through her hair, pulled her coat closer about her and quickened her pace.
 Oh my God, please don't let this be what I'm afraid it is!

 A rough hand descended heavily on her shoulder.
 "Where ya hurryin' ta, luv?"
 Rasping breath by her ear, a stubble of beard scratching her cheek, and the reek of stale alcohol and old sweat wafting to her, sent her heart way up into her throat and effectively rendered her bones into jelly.